 - What software do you think every teacher should learn?

 That is a tough one because in three months, it will change.
 That being said, Google products are the key right now.
-They can make your life so much easier and the apps that hook into Google are plentiful and almost always free.
+They can make your life so much easier, and the apps that hook into Google are plentiful and almost always free.
 Teaching collaboration skills in a 21st century style works best within Google.

 - How important is networking and what are some easy ways to stay connected to other teachers in your community?

 Twitter is not a show-off platform.
 It is a place to connect and grow.
-Get a weekly schedule of three to five edu chats and be religious about attending.
+Get a weekly schedule of 3-5 edu chats and be religious about attending.
 Read and learn.
 Chime in and inspire.
 Make a name for yourself in this profession and use that name to inspire and grow.

 This is a real challenge.
 That being said, my district, Albemarle County Schools, has an amazing technology department and a layered team of instructional coaches.
 They are constantly learning, sharing, and presenting.

 - What are some practical tips to prepare for an interview?

-I’m gonna answer this one in bullet points
+I'll answer this one in bullet points:

 - Reek of positivity.